MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/analytics-overview.md

 ## In-built analytics report available to administrators

-To provide a rich out of the box experience to an admin, Microsoft Community Training platform provides different views, designed to facilitate tracking learner progress and program monitoring at various levels:
+To provide a rich out of the box experience to an admin, Community Training platform provides different views, designed to facilitate tracking learner progress and program monitoring at various levels:

 1. [**Overall Summary**](./in-built-reports/overall-summary.md) - Provides a high-level picture of learner enrollments and course completion